shogun-toolbox/shogun/doc/readme/INSTALL.md

     conda install -c conda-forge shogun-cpp

-These packages include most of the optional dependencies and are currently available for Linux, MacOS and Windows.
+These packages include most of the optional dependencies and are currently available for Linux, macOS, and Windows.

-### Ubuntu ppa <a name="ubuntu"></a>
+### Ubuntu PPA <a name="ubuntu"></a>
 We are working on integrating Shogun with Debian/Ubuntu.
-In the meantime, we offer a [prepackaged ppa](https://launchpad.net/~shogun-toolbox/+archive/ubuntu/stable).
+In the meantime, we offer a [prepackaged PPA](https://launchpad.net/~shogun-toolbox/+archive/ubuntu/stable).
 These currently do contain the C++ library and Python bindings.
 Add this to your system as